 If you regularly host overnight visitors, chances are you’d prefer to offer them something more than a couch and blanket.
-Use this blueprint and your guests will be left saying, “wow, you really did think of everything!”
+Use these helpful tips and your guests will be left saying, “wow, you really did think of everything!”

 1. Start with Basics

 Every guest room requires some standard elements.
 These include: